nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 </figure>

 So, you have some existing customers.
 They run on-premise.
-Either your premises, or in the case of the telecoms industry, on your customers' premises.
+Either your premises, or in some cases on your customers' premises.

 Maybe you have a centralised monitoring system already, maybe you're monitoring from each deployment seperately, using something like Zabbix, nagios or such.